Regulus (Turner): Background

-There were many ways which Turner likely learned about Regulus.
-Details in Turner's writings on Regulus indicate he had learned certain elements through the Roman poet Horace.
+There were probably several sources from which Turner learned about Regulus.
 James Thompson, a poet who significantly influenced Turner's writing, alluded to Regulus in his poetry series The Seasons.
 The most descriptive source Turner likely had on Regulus was Oliver Goldsmith's Roman History, in which the torture of Regulus is vividly described.
-Inside the cover of his 1786 edition copy, Turner wrote the words "Regulus Returns", indicating his interest in the figure.
-Turner would dedicate a verse to Regulus's patriotism in an 1811 poem he wrote to accompany George Cooke's Southern Coast engravings.
+Inside the cover of his 1786 edition copy, Turner wrote the words "Regulus Return" among a list of potential subjects.
+(Note: Beaumont, citing Powell, quotes it as "Regulus Returns".)
+Turner also dedicated a verse to Regulus's patriotism in an 1811 poem he wrote to accompany George Cooke's Southern Coast engravings.
 (Note: While John Gage identifies this poem as "The Southern Coast", the same title as the accompanying engraving collection, the source he references only identifies the verses as extracts from an unnamed fragment of writing.)
+The focus on Regulus's virtue in the verse is similar to the Roman poet Horace's glorification of the general.

 History

 In Rome

+Claude Lorrain's The Embarkation of the Queen of Sheba.
+Regulus was compared by critics to the work of Claude.

-Turner began to paint Regulus during his 1828 visit to Rome.
-He began work on about nine other paintings, but only four were finished during the trip, Regulus, View of Orvieto, Palestrina and Vision of Medea.
-Of these four, Regulus was likely the first to be completed.
+Turner painted Regulus during his 1828 visit to Rome.
+He began work on about eight to ten paintings in total, but only four were completed: Regulus, View of Orvieto, Palestrina and Vision of Medea.
+Of these four, Regulus was probably the first to be finished.
 Turner stated that it was made to stop the "gabbling" of his peers interested in his activities.
-In late December 1828, Turner hosted a small exhibition in the Palazzo Trulli, containing three of his finished paintings, Regulus, Orvieto, and Medea.
-Due to difficulties in sourcing frames for the paintings, they were displayed by nailing yellow rope around the edges of each canvas.
+In late December 1828, Turner hosted a small exhibition in the Palazzo Trulli containing three of his finished paintings: Regulus, Orvieto, and Medea.
+Due to difficulties in sourcing frames for the paintings, they were displayed with yellow rope nailed around the edges of each canvas.